kubasejdak/kubasejdak.github.io/docs/blog/posts/how-to-join-repositories-in-cmake.md

 For example, `FetchContent` can be run before `project()` function (both declare and make available statements).
 This could allow you to setup custom toolchain (via `CMAKE_TOOLCHAIN_FILE`) which is downloaded from the company’s server.

+!!! note

+    `FetchContent_Declare()` only declares what and from where should be downloaded. `FetchContent_MakeAvailable()` actually does the job.

 ### Specifying subdirectory of referenced content

-If you need to get to the specific directory, then you have to do it by hand, e.g. my HAL project requires, that clients should use only lib directory, while root path is used to launch tests, generate documentation etc.:
+By default `FetchContent` blindly adds root of downloaded content to the build system.
+If you need to bypass it and get to the specific directory, then you have to do it by hand, e.g. my HAL project requires, that clients should use only `lib` directory, while root path is used to launch tests, generate documentation etc.:

 ```cmake linenums="1"
 include(FetchContent)